Asbestosis vs Mesothelioma Overview

 - Weight loss

-If you or a loved one have any of the above symptoms, make sure to talk to a doctor and tell them if you’ve ever been exposed to asbestos.
+If you or a loved one have any of the above symptoms, talk to a doctor and tell them if you’ve ever been exposed to asbestos.

 Diagnosing Asbestosis vs Mesothelioma

-Another way that mesothelioma and asbestosis differ is in how they are diagnosed by doctors.
-Because mesothelioma is a cancer, it requires a different set of specialists to accurately identify cell type and disease stage.
+Another way that mesothelioma and asbestosis differ is in how doctors diagnose them.
+Because mesothelioma is a cancer, specialists must accurately identify cell types and disease stages.

 Mesothelioma Diagnosis